saltedge/sca-authenticator-android/authenticator_sdk/README.md

     }
 ```

-1. Logger for recording errors
+### Logger for recording errors

 We use [Timber](https://github.com/JakeWharton/timber) as a logger so that we can catch errors in the module.
-All information that Timber collects for logging, we record in Crashlytics.
+All information that Timber collects for logging, we record in Crashlytics in application.

 In order to use it, you need to:
 1. Install any Tree instances you want in the `onCreate` of your application class.
 Check out the example in [LogTools.kt](https://github.com/saltedge/sca-authenticator-android/blob/master/app/src/main/kotlin/com/saltedge/authenticator/tools/LogTools.kt) to see it in action.
 2. Call Timber's static methods everywhere throughout your app.

 ---
 ## Data models